ashlymariam0509/30-days--of-python/DAY 7/readme.md

 Expected Output:

 Enter number 10

 Sum is:  55

 HINT:

-Accept input from user in Python
+Accept input from user in Python.
-Calculate sum and average in Python
+Calculate sum and average in Python.

 TASK 3: Display numbers from a list using a loop.